djlint/djLint/docs/src/docs/linter.md

 `Inline styles should be avoided.`

 Inline styles carry higher specificity than any stylesheet selector, so overriding them later requires !important; they are blocked by Content Security Policies without 'unsafe-inline' in style-src; and they scatter presentation across templates, so a theme or design change means editing markup instead of one stylesheet.
 Move the declaration to a CSS class.
-One legitimate exception: HTML email templates, where many email clients strip `<style>` blocks and inline styles are the standard technique — exclude your email template directories or disable this rule for them.
+One legitimate exception: HTML email templates, where many email clients strip `<style>` blocks and inline styles are the standard technique; exclude your email template directories or disable this rule for them.

 Don't: